jaimenj/whats-going-on/README.md

 ## Uninstall

+1. Uninstall .user.ini file.
-1. Deactivate the plugin into the Plugins menu in the admin panel of WordPress.
+2. Deactivate the plugin into the Plugins menu in the admin panel of Wordpress.
-2. Delete into the Plugins menu.
+3. Delete into the Plugins menu.

 All the options configured into the plugin are removed when plugin is deleted, not when plugin is deactivated.
 All the database tables are removed when plugin is deactivated.
 So if you want to remove the plugin and all data stored, first deactivate the plugin and then remove it from the plugin admin zone into the WordPress backend.